Site Loader

 • Focus on Quality and Design: There might be a shift towards ensuring PD schemes meet specific design standards and contribute positively to the surrounding environment.
 This could involve mandatory consultations with design professionals or adherence to pre-approved design guidelines for extensions and alterations.

-• Greater Public Involvement: Efforts to increase public consultation on PD projects, even for smaller developments, could be implemented.
+• Greater Public Involvement: Efforts to increase public consultation on Permitted Development projects, even for smaller developments, could be implemented.
 This might involve neighborhood meetings or online forums to gather feedback before projects proceed under PD.

 • Technological Advancements: The government might explore utilizing online portals and digital tools to streamline the PD process while incorporating checks and balances for design quality and potential impact on neighbors.